-Since an enumeration is a class in Java, it can also have fields and methods, and implement interfaces.
-Enumerations can be used inside switch statements in a straightforward manner, and are relatively simple for programmers to understand/use.
+Because an enumeration is a class in Java, it can also have fields and methods, and implement interfaces.
+Enumerations can be used inside switch statements in a straightforward manner, and are relatively simple for programmers to understand and use.

 Here's a basic enum declaration and its usage inside a switch statement.
 If you want to track what operating system a certain user is using, you can use an enumeration of operating systems, which are defined in the OperatingSystems enum.
-Note that since an enumeration is effectively a class, it cannot be public if it is in the same file as another class that is public.
+Note that because an enumeration is effectively a class, it cannot be public if it is in the same file as another class that is public.
 Also note that in the switch statement, the constant names cannot be qualified with the name of the enumeration they are in.
 The details are automatically handled by the compiler based on the type of the enum used in the switch clause:

 '''

 import java.util.;

 enum OperatingSystems {

 windows, unix, linux, macintosh

 }

 public class EnumExample1 {

 public static void main(String args[])

 {

 OperatingSystems os;

 os = OperatingSystems.windows;

 switch(os) {

 case windows:

 System.out.println("You chose Windows!");

 break;

 case unix:

 System.out.println("You chose Unix!");

 break;

+case Unix:

+System.out.println("You chose Unix!");

+break;

+'''

+'''

 case linux:

 System.out.println("You chose Linux!");

 break;

 case macintosh:

 System.out.println("You chose Macintosh!");

 break;

 default:

 System.out.println("I don't know your OS.");

 break;

-}

-}

 }

 '''